MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Education/Set-MgBetaEducationClassAssignmentRubricByRef.md

 Only teachers can perform this operation.
 This API is available in the following national cloud deployments.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Set-MgEducationClassAssignmentRubricByRef](/powershell/module/Microsoft.Graph.Education/Set-MgEducationClassAssignmentRubricByRef?view=graph-powershell-1.0)

 ## SYNTAX

 ### SetExpanded (Default)